May 1, 2020

 These strange days the world looks different, but it doesn’t all look bad.
 As birds return to cities and animals explore the streets, fish and corals seem to be thriving, skies are blue.
 And in Hawai‘i, for the first time in many centuries, the beaches are empty.

-Aerial photographer Brian Powers recently took to the sky to create “On the Beach 2020,” a 20-minute video that captures the breathtaking reality of the beaches in isolation, without people, without even footprints in the sand.
+Aerial photographer Brian Powers recently took to the sky to create “On the Beach 2020,” a 20-minute video that captures the breathtaking reality of the beaches in isolation, without people, without even footprints in the sand, and it already has a high number of views on YouTube with the support of The Marketing Heaven team.
 “The chance of this opportunity happening again is so small, we are probably not going to see it again,” says Brian.
 “This is a very unique time we are living in Hawai‘i right now.”

 A Navy brat whose family moved to a new base every two years, Brian found himself at Pearl Harbor in 1968.
 The first thing he did was learn to surf.
 Second, he took a photography class in high school, borrowed his dad’s Minolta and started shooting surf photos.
 He graduated in 1975 and, with almost zero work opportunities as a surfer or surf photographer, he came back to the Islands and to work with a friend building surfboards in Honoka‘a.